 To make minor clothing repairs, you need little more than thread and a needle.
 That said, investing in a basic sewing kit costs less than $10 – and there are simple sewing machines that you can buy new for less than $100.

+Of course, these frugal lifestyle hacks only work if you know how to use a thread and needle.
 If you fear that your sewing skills are not up to par, watch a few online videos.
 You will quickly learn just how easy it is to make minor clothing repairs that will save you from having to spend money on new clothes.
-Of course, eventually you will need to replace some articles of clothing, but make sure you read my complete guide to Frugal Fashion before heading out!

 #6 Take Inventory…of Everything